govau/notify/README.md

-# Notify
+# CANotify

-Notify is a service developed by the [DTA](https://www.dta.gov.au) that helps government agencies communicate with their users.
+CANotify is a service developed by the [CDS](https://digital.canada.ca) that helps government agencies communicate with their users.

-This is the open source repository that encompasses all projects that make up Notify.
+This is the open source repository that encompasses all projects that make up CANotify.

 ## Running the things